This information is for Housing Executive and housing association tenants, also called social tenants.

 You can submit your complaint online.

 The Ombudsman has information about the kind of complaints they handle.
 After you complain, the Ombudsman will investigate.
 They may want to talk to you about the problem.
-They’ll let you know if they decide to investigate the complaint and follow up with a recommendation if they find the organisation treated you unfairly.
+If they find that the organisation treated you unfairly, they will make recommendations.